puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_webrick.markdown

 By default, Puppet's HTTPS traffic uses port 8140.
 The OS and firewall must allow the puppet master's Ruby process to accept incoming connections on this port.

 The port can be changed by changing [the `masterport` setting](/references/latest/configuration.html#masterport) across all agents and puppet masters.

+## Configuring a WEBrick Puppet Master

+As [described elsewhere,][about_settings] the puppet master application reads most of its settings from [puppet.conf][] and can accept additional settings on the command line.

+When running from the command line, puppet master can directly accept command line options.
+When running via an init script, it sometimes gets command line options from an init script config file.
+The location and format of this file will vary depending on your platform.

+To change the puppet master's settings, you should generally use [puppet.conf][].
+The only two options you may want to set on the command line or in the init script config file are `--verbose` or `--debug`, to change the amount of detail in the logs.

+[about_settings]: ./config_about_settings.html
+[puppet.conf]: ./config_file_main.html